TrustfulDev/airsoft-armory/DBDESIGN.md

 Thankfully, all entities are already in 3NF as there are no non-key attributes depending on another non-key attribute

 ## Physical Design
 There isn't a high volume of data or enough information about data frequency/usage to think about denormalization.
-Thus, this portion will simply include the final tables with the proper data types and relationships (foreign keys).
+However, postgres allows the usage of an array datatype.
+Thus, we can denormalize what we did in 1NF by recombining the (headers, details) back into the Lesson table.
+This cuts down the need of using a join to grab topics that correspond with each lesson.
 | Member |  |  |
 | ------ | ------ | ------ |
 | PK | memberID | INT |